What to Look for in Your Affiliate Campaign?

 Cybercriminals continuously find ways to acquire attribution, drain advertising revenue, and penetrate web sources.
 They infiltrate platforms using multiple methods like cookie stuffing, URL hijacking, bots, etc. Affiliate fraud hampers the marketing strategies, spikes consumer complaints, delivers unresponsive leads, and creates negative publicity.

 Brands can refrain from the impacts of affiliate fraud using a real-time ad fraud detection solution, optimizing ad campaigns and brand safety, and recognizing top-performing affiliate trends.
-Identifying and rewarding the top performers would also help brands to optimize their affiliate marketing campaigns and obtain great real results and real analytics.
+Identifying and rewarding the top performers would also help brands optimize their affiliate marketing campaigns and obtain great results and real analytics.